Morongo Band of Mission Indians: Reservation

 The Morongo Reservation is located at the base of the San Gorgonio and San Jacinto Mountains.
 It is more than 35000 acre in size.
 On May 15, 1876, President Ulysses S. Grant established this and eight other reservations in the area by executive order.
 Approximately 954 of the 996 enrolled tribal members live on the reservation.

-The name Morongo is derived from the Serrano clan, Maarrenga.
 The first official "Captain" of Potrero Ajenio (aka San Gorgonio Agency), recognized by the Bureau of Indian Affairs, was the hereditary leader of the Maarrenga, known to Americans by his English name, John Morongo.
 As time went on, the Bureau began to refer to the tribe as the Morongo Band of Mission Indians.

 Government

 The Morongo Band of Mission Indians is headquartered in Banning, California.
 They are governed by a democratically elected tribal council.
 Their current administration is as follows: